shadowsocks/shadowsocks-windows/README.md

 6. You can also update the PAC file from GFWList.
 Note your modifications to the PAC file will be lost.
 However you can put your rules in the user rule file for GFWList.
 Don't forget to update from GFWList again after you've edited the user rule
+7. For UDP, you need to use SocksCap or ProxyCap to force programs you want to proxy to tunnel over Shadowsocks

 ### Develop